rstudio/education.rstudio.com/content/blog/2020-11-16-BlackInDataWeek/index.markdown

 *(Note: tickets are not free, but you can follow along with the live tweeting without watching.)*

-### Day 6: `#BlackInDataMentorship`
+### Day 6, Saturday: `#BlackInDataMentorship`

-The final day, Saturday, is all about careers and mentorship.
+The final day is all about careers and mentorship.
 Read more about the events [here](https://blkindata.github.io/project/blackindatacommunity/).

 ------------------------------------------------------------------------